obsproject/obs-websocket/docs/partials/introduction.md

   - The client determines if the server's `rpcVersion` is supported, and if not it provides its closest supported version in `Identify`.

 - The server receives and processes the `Identify` sent by the client.
-  - If authentication is required and the `Identify` message data does not contain an `authentication` string, or the string is not correct, the connection is dropped with [`WebSocketCloseCode::AuthenticationFailed`](#websocketclosecode-enum)
+  - If authentication is required and the `Identify` message data does not contain an `authentication` string, or the string is not correct, the connection is closed with [`WebSocketCloseCode::AuthenticationFailed`](#websocketclosecode-enum)
-  - If the client has requested an `rpcVersion` which the server cannot use, the connection is dropped with [`WebSocketCloseCode::UnsupportedProtocolVersion`](#websocketclosecode-enum).
+  - If the client has requested an `rpcVersion` which the server cannot use, the connection is closed with [`WebSocketCloseCode::UnsupportedRpcVersion`](#websocketclosecode-enum).
 This system allows both the server and client to have seamless backwards compatability.
-  - If any other parameters are malformed (invalid type, etc), the connection is dropped with [`WebSocketCloseCode::InvalidIdentifyParameter`](#websocketclosecode-enum)
+  - If any other parameters are malformed (invalid type, etc), the connection is closed with an appropriate close code.

 - Once identification is processed on the server, the server responds to the client with an [OpCode 2 `Identified`](#identified-opcode-2).